Network-Error Correcting Codes using Small Fields

 Let $b_1(X)=X^5+X^2+1$ and $b_2(X)=X^5+X^3+X^2+X+1,$ both of them being primitive polynomials of degree $5.$ Note that $\cal A$ and $\cal B$ are valid choices (using either $b_1(X)$ or $b_2(X)$ as the primitive) for the global encoding vectors of the $6$ outgoing edges from the source, representing deterministic network coding solutions for a $3$-dimensional network code for this network.
 We assume that the intermediate nodes simply forward the incoming symbols to their outgoing edges, i.e., their local encoding coefficients are all $1.$

 Table \ref{tab2} illustrates the results obtained with the execution of Algorithm \ref{alg:construction}, with Algorithm \ref{alg:coprime} being used to compute the coprime polynomial for this network with the original deterministic solutions being $\cal A$ or $\cal B,$ with $b_1(X)$ and $b_2(X)$ as the primitive polynomial of $\mathbb{F}_{32}$.
 The solutions (global encoding vectors of the $6$ edges from the source) obtained for the $\left( \right)$ network, after the modulo operations of the individual coding coefficients using the polynomial $g(X),$ are also shown in Table \ref{tab2}.
 It can be checked that both of these sets of vectors are valid network coding solutions for a $3$-dimensional network code for the $\left( \right)$ network.

 It is seen that for the set $\cal A$ being the choice of the network code in the first step of Algorithm \ref{alg:construction} and with $b_1(X)$ being the primitive polynomial, the final coprime polynomial has degree $2$ and thus resulting in a code $\mathbb{F}_4,$ which is in fact the smallest possible field for which a solution exists for this network.
-For $\cal B$ with the primitive polynomial $b_2(X),$ no solutions are found using characteristic two finite fields of cardinality less than $32.$ \end{example} \begin{example} Consider the network, with $18$ edges, shown in Fig. \ref{fig:necnetwork}.
-This network is from \cite{YaY2}, in which a $1$ network-error correcting code meeting the network Singleton bound is given by brute-force construction for this network over $\mathbb{F}_4,$ which is the smallest possible field over which such a code exists.
+For $\cal B$ with the primitive polynomial $b_2(X),$ no solutions are found using characteristic two finite fields of cardinality less than $32.$ \end{example}